Realitaetsverlust/icarus-server-linux/README.md

 ## Installation

-Before installing, set up the system you're working on.
+After you cloned this repo, you have to set up the system you're working on.
+You have two options to do this.
+The easiest option is to run the `root_install.sh` as root user.
+This script is basically a collection of the commands below.
+If you don't want to do that, you can always execute the commands below manually.

 First of all, you will need an unprivileged user, I named mine `steam`, but you can use any name you want.
 You can create your user with this command:

 ```
 useradd -s /bin/bash -d /home/steam -m steam